shahzadhuq/modernization-decomposing-monolith/Readme.md

 <details>
 <summary>click to expand</summary>

-With the modernize baseline in placed (discussed above), pick one or mix the modernization patterns.
+With the modernize baseline in place (discussed above), pick one or mix the modernization patterns below.

-Following is TL;DR for each pattern.

 - **Strangler Fig**
   - When to use it: Suitable to modernize component with 1/ minimal to no upstream dependencies and 2/ outside system calls can be intercepted at the perimeter.